tobiasdiez/EasyBind/README.md

 ObservableList<String> items = ...;
 ObservableList<Integer> lengths = EasyBind.map(items, String::getLength);
 ```
-In the above example, `lenghts` is updated as elements are added and removed from `items`.
+In the above example, `lengths` is updated as elements are added and removed from `items`.
 By design, the elements of the new observable are calculated on the fly whenever they are needed (e.g. if `get` is called).
 Thus, this is prefect for light-weight operations.
 If the conversion is a cost-intensive operation or if the elements of the list are often accessed, then using `mapBacked` is a better option.